jsunwoo/movie-ql/README.md

 schema: documentation / rules

 user -> make query -> resolve the query -> find from DB -> return to user

+# 10: Delete Mutation

+mutation: something for changing DB value
+Gonna learn how to adapt GraphQL to REST API from next lecture